-The purpose of this handbook is to provide arriving inmates with information regarding the Bureau of Prisons (BOP), its programs, and the rules and regulations.
+The purpose of this handbook is to provide arriving inmates with information regarding the Bureau of Prisons (BOP) and FCI Schuylkill, their programs, and the rules and regulations.
 It is not a specific guide to the detailed policies of the BOP.
-Rather, the material in their handbook will help new inmates more quickly understand what they will be encountering when they enter prison, and hopefully assist them in their initial adjustment to incarceration.
+Rather, the material in this handbook will help new inmates more quickly understand what they will be encountering when they enter prison, and hopefully assist them in their initial adjustment to incarceration.